 - Formation of Ancient Order of Hibernians

-- Emperor Napoleon I of France arrives at Portoferraio on the island of Elba to begin his exile.
+- Emperor Napoleon arrives at Portoferraio on the island of Elba to begin his exile.

-- King Ferdinand VII of Spain signs the Decree of the 4th of May, returning Spain to absolutism.
+- King Ferdinand VII abolishes the Spanish Constitution of 1812, returning Spain to absolutism.

 - Fourth Anglo-Mysore War: The Battle of Seringapatam: The siege of Seringapatam ends when the city is invaded and Tipu Sultan killed by the besieging British army, under the command of General George Harris.